by Victoria Fontan

 About the Author

-Victoria Fontan is Professor of Peace and Conflict Studies and Vice President of Academic Affairs at the American University of Afghanistan.
+Victoria Fontan is a Professor of Peace and Conflict Studies and Vice President of Academic Affairs at the American University of Afghanistan.
 She is also a visiting professor at the Western Institute of Technology and Higher Education (ITESO), Guadalajara, Mexico; at the Institut Supérieur des Techniques de Développement, Kalehe, République Démocratique du Congo; and the University of Duhok, Iraq.

 More information on Victoria Fontan’s research on her website: http://www.victoriacfontan.com